- The average cost of car insurance in Connecticut is $1,725 a year or $144 per month, based on our data analysis.

 Car insurance rates vary greatly based on your ZIP code, the coverage you choose and other personal details, such as age and driving record.
 CarInsurance.com’s data shows that Geico offers the most affordable car insurance at $1,242 per year.

-Keep reading to get a clear idea of how car insurance in Connecticut works and how much coverage you need.
+Keep reading to learn how car insurance works in Connecticut and how much you need.

 How much is car insurance in Connecticut?